mecid/mecid.github.io/_posts/2021-11-03-managing-safe-area-in-swiftui.md

 Let's take a deep look at the possible parameters of the *ignoresSafeArea* view modifier.
 1. The *regions* parameter allows us to set the ignored safe area type.
 For example, it might be a parent container, keyboard, or all of them.
 2. The *edges* parameter allows us to ignore the safe area in the following direction or set of directions.
-For example, it could be top, leading, bottom, trailing, horizontal, vertical, all, or any combination of previous options.
+For example, it could be *top, leading, bottom, trailing, horizontal, vertical, all*, or any combination of previous options.

 #### safeAreaInset view modifier
 The *safeAreaInset* view modifier is another way to manage the safe area of the view.
 The *safeAreaInset* view modifier allows you to shift the safe area of the view by placing another view inside the original safe area of the view.